ionic-team/stencil-site/src/docs-md/reference/decorators.md

 # Managing Component State

 The `@State()` decorator can be used to manage internal data for a component.
-This means that a user cannot modify the property from outside the component, but the component can modify it how ever it sees fit.
+This means that a user cannot modify this data from outside the component, but the component can modify it how ever it sees fit.
 Any changes to a `@State()` property will cause the components render function to be called again.

 ```typescript